-Of course, we should suffer humiliation rather than get involved in a physical fight.
+Of course, we should suffer humiliation rather than get involved in a physical fight, if we can avoid it.
 All too often, however, the attack is sudden.
-Without warning, retreat would be self-destructive – with risk of bodily harm.
+Without warning, retreat would be self-destructive – with risk of great bodily harm.

 “No one wins a fight.”
 You’ve heard it.
 And you know it’s true.
-So if it is about “winning,” there should not be a fight.
-But if it is about protecting yourself with no alternative, or survival; then there is no reasonable choice.
+So if it is about “winning,” there should not be a fight at all.
+But if you must protect yourself with no alternative, to ensure survival; then there is no reasonable choice.